 Buttermilk has two uses in this cake.
 First, it adds a nice tangy flavour and pairs well with the tart lemon and raspberries.
 That’s often why it’s used in baking, but also why you’ll find buttermilk in savoury recipes.
-We use it in buttermilk biscuits, but also raspberry buttermilk muffins (see again paired with raspberries), and the classic buttermilk waffles.
+We use it in buttermilk biscuits, but also raspberry buttermilk muffins (see again paired with raspberries).
 It’s often used in buttermilk fried chicken, for example, too.

 The second big thing is that buttermilk contains extra lactic acid, and it breaks down the gluten in the flour.
 This results in a softer crumb, adds to a greater rise in the cake, and makes it more tender.
 All around good.